LinkUVerse/rtd/docs/subtree/awesome-sui/details/ide_welldone_code.md

 ## Description

 WELLDONE Code is a Remix IDE Plugin.
 Using WELLDONE Code, developers can easily develop and test smart contracts in Remix IDE for non-EVM networks such as NEAR and Cosmos, in addition to EVM-compatible networks.
-Sui is also supported.
+Rtd is also supported.

 ## Features